 One of the platforms you can work to have your resume evaluated for a particular job post is Jobscan.

-The platform compares the job description with your resume, counting and analyzing the keyword match, similarly with ATS (Applicant Tracking Systems) used by most corporations in America.
+The platform compares the job description with your resume, counting and analyzing the keyword match, similarly to ATS (Applicant Tracking Systems) used by most corporations in America.

 Keyword cloud is important, and you have all clouds explained and analyzed in this article, making your resume stand out for the right marketing internship for you.